 Another person may submit an appeal for you, including a provider.
 That person is called an authorized representative.
 You need to tell us if you choose to have someone else appeal for you (even if it is your provider).
 You should fill out an authorized representative form telling us that you are allowing someone to appeal for you.
-You can get this form on our website or by calling Member Services at the toll-free number on your ID card.
+You can get this form on our website or by calling Member Services at the toll-free number in the How to contact us for help section.
 The form will tell you where to send it to us.
 You can use an authorized representative at any level of appeal.